-Preliminary analyses undertaken to examine the quality of MEPS FY 2021 data appearing on the Population Characteristics PUF have been focused on the comparison of health insurance status distribution (some private insurance, some public insurance, no health insurance) for the MEPS target population between the panels fielded.
+Analyses undertaken to examine the quality of MEPS FY 2021 data appearing on the Consolidated PUF have been focused on the comparison of health care utilization and health insurance status distribution (some private insurance, some public insurance, no health insurance) for the MEPS target population between the panels fielded.
 These comparisons were undertaken for the full sample and the three age groups of 0-17, 18-64, and 65+.